 Philosophy Statement

-The Newport High School Gymnastics program believes that the fundamental purpose of interscholastic athletics is to enhance the growth in individual student athletes, provide a wholesome form of physical activity for as large a group of participants as possible, promote the development of those traits essential to individual character and integrity, facilitate the proper expression of competitive sportsmanship and foster the intellectual growth of the student by supporting and reinforcing the academic program of the school.
+The Roosevelt High School Gymnastics program believes that the fundamental purpose of interscholastic athletics is to enhance the growth in individual student athletes, provide a wholesome form of physical activity for as large a group of participants as possible, promote the development of those traits essential to individual character and integrity, facilitate the proper expression of competitive sportsmanship and foster the intellectual growth of the student by supporting and reinforcing the academic program of the school.

 Coaches are to serve as the mentors and role models for athletes.
 As such, they are the embodiment of academic, athletic and personal values.
 Functioning as a part of the educational whole, the athletic program should always be in conformity with the District’s objectives.